Nucleon: Properties

 Protons and neutrons are best known in their role as nucleons, i.e., as the components of atomic nuclei, but they also exist as free particles.
 Free neutrons are unstable, with a half-life of around 13 minutes, but they have important applications (see neutron radiation and neutron scattering).
 Protons not bound to other nucleons are the nuclei of hydrogen atoms when bound with an electron or – if not bound to anything – are ions or cosmic rays.

+The neutron has a positively charged core surrounded by a compensating negative charge.
+The proton has an approximately exponentially decaying positive charge distribution with a mean square radius of about 0.8 fm.

 Both the proton and the neutron are composite particles, meaning that each is composed of smaller parts, namely three quarks each; although once thought to be so, neither is an elementary particle.
 A proton is composed of two up quarks and one down quark, while the neutron has one up quark and two down quarks.
 Quarks are held together by the strong force, or equivalently, by gluons, which mediate the strong force at the quark level.

 An up quark has electric charge + 2/3 e, and a down quark has charge − 1/3 e, so the summed electric charges of proton and neutron are +e and 0, respectively.
 (Note: The resultant coefficients are obtained by summation of the component charges: ΣQ = 2/3 + 2/3 + (− 1/3) = 3/3 = +1 for proton, and ΣQ = 2/3 + (− 1/3) + (− 1/3) = 0/3 = 0 for neutron.)
 Thus, the neutron has a charge of 0 (zero), and therefore is electrically neutral; indeed, the term "neutron" comes from the fact that a neutron is electrically neutral.